 AOTF and AOTA hope to facilitate the creation of strong research networks and better understand the research assets we have in the profession.
 An important step is to gather information regarding occupational therapy research and grants.
 A couple of years ago, AOTA-AOTF launched a research database for this purpose.

-AOTF will be working with Indiana University in January 2016, to conduct asset mapping of the database around research priority areas to build our profession's research capacity and make it easier to connect people.
-We are particularly interested in having researchers submit information on their more recent research, particularly grant funded projects.
+AOTF worked with Indiana University in January 2016 to conduct asset mapping of the database around research priority areas to build our profession's research capacity and make it easier to connect people.
 We will be finalizing the data for analysis at the end of December.
-Thus, if you have not already submitted your research projects, we invite you to enter this information as soon as possible so we have an accurate representation of research in the profession.

 Accelerating Clinical Trials and Outcomes Research (ACTOR) Conference